Respond to a jury summons

 We’re aware of a jury duty phishing scam.
 Please note BC Government staff would not threaten legal action or ask for your Social Insurance Number.

 Prospective jurors are randomly selected from the provincial voters list and are mailed a document called a summons.
 A jury summons is an order to attend court on a specific date and time to participate in the jury selection process.

 Receiving a jury summons does not mean you have been selected to serve as a juror.
-The next step is to go to a jury selection where a screening process will determine the individuals selected as jurors for the trial.
+Only individuals selected at the jury selection hearing will stand as jurors.

 There are two ways to respond to a summons:

-- Online: Use the Court Services eResponse website – you will need to have your jury summons on hand to complete your online response.
+- Online: Use the Court Services eResponse website Note: you will need to have the jury summons on hand to complete the response online.